 - Propidium iodide (PI) can stain the DNA or RNA of non-viable cells with damaged membranes.
 However, there are reports of the use of PI resulting in an underestimation of cell viability, as opposed to trypan blue, which can lead to overestimation3.
 PI isn’t classified as having any carcinogenic effects4.

 - Erythrosine B stains non-viable cells because the non-intact cell membrane of these cells allows the dye to pass into the cell.
 It is not classified as carcinogenic and isn’t toxic, which is also why erythrosine B is commonly used as a food dye5,6.

-- Acridine orange (AO) stains all cells by its interaction with DNA.
-Because of its membrane permeability, it can be used to determine the total amount of cells in a sample.
-According to the European Chemical Agency (ECHA), AO isn’t carcinogenic7,8.
+- Acridine orange (AO) stains all cells through its interaction with DNA.
+Because of its membrane permeability, it helps determine the total number of cells in a sample.
+The European Chemical Agency (ECHA) states that AO isn’t carcinogenic7,8.